nuxeo-sandbox/nuxeo-labs-elements/nuxeo-util/README.md

 An element An element for injecting HTML in Polymer DOM helper elements (e.g. "dom-if", "dom-repeat").
 By default Polymer templates always escape HTML.

+## nuxeo-util-mimetypes

+A Polymer element for dealing with MIME types.
+Returns file extensions or "friendly" file types given a MIME type.

 ## Dependencies

 Install Node.js (I use [Homebrew](http://brew.sh/))